Academic staff

 -

-Dr Ayham Fattoum - Pathway Lead for MSc International Disaster Management, and Lecturer in Disaster Operations Management
+Dr Ayham Fattoum - Lecturer in Disaster Operations Management

 Ayham holds a PhD in business and management, MSc in management for business excellence, and BSc in agriculture engineering.
 In his PhD project, he supported two UK case studies in evaluating and overcoming the operational challenges associated with engaging spontaneous volunteers during emergencies.
 Ayham has diverse experience including quality management, HR, and change management in the non-for-profit and commercial sector.